The Lloydminster Public Library offers free wireless Internet access through one of our two Access Points during hours that the Library is open.

 Select SSID ALPE or ALPW depending on signal strength

 Start your web browser and point it at your favorite page

 When the login screen displays enter the scratch code.
-The code is good for seven days from first use and can only be used on a single device.
+The code is good for twenty-one days from first use and can only be used on a single device.
 If you have more than one wifi-enabled device you wish to use, you need a code for each one.

 Q1: I see a warning message about certificates when I open my browser, what should I do?

 A1: This message is generated by Internet Explorer to warn you that the security certificate being presented by our hotspot is not from a known certificate agency - that is OK.

 Q2: I can't see either the ALPE or ALPW network, what should I do?